picosonic/js13k-2018/devdiary/diary.md

 Allow player to remove enemies from the playfield when jumping on them from above.

 Reduced level data size by removing spaces and zeroes.

 Added character start point to allow for respawing where they start per level rather than always at 0,0.

 I included some more on the game goal and character backstory.

 Added some collectable gold cubes and concept of coloured locks and matching keys.
 The locks are done with div elements, the keys are simplified SVG images.
-Both have colours changed with text replacement.
+Both have colours changed by text replacement.

 Found the levels were taking up too much space, so got rid of some unused Tiled attributes.